CodersCafeTech/Google-Calendar-Viam-Module/README.md

 ### Attributes

-The following attributes are available for `rdk:generic:coderscafe:calendar:google-calendar` generics:
+The following attributes are available for `coderscafe:calendar:google-calendar` module:

 | Name | Type | Inclusion | Description |
 | ---- | ---- | --------- | ----------- |